Difference between revisions of "Janah Ncube" - Pindula

 |Line 1:

 '''Janah Ncube''' (also known as Janah Ncube-Musimwa) is a renowned Zimbabwean policy advisor, governance specialist and feminist who has worked for leading African institutions including SADC and the AU.
-Ncube has led international organisations such as Oxfam and is currently the Global Campaigns Director for Crisis Action.
-She is a true Pan Africanist at heart and believes that Africans have the capacity, resources and answers to lift Africa out of poverty, transform it such that it works for Africans[[https://www.africainnovationsummit.com/speaker-view?name=janah-ncube 1]].
+Ncube has led international organisations such as Oxfam and is currently the Global Campaigns Director for Crisis Action

 |−